18F/data-act-pilot/README.md

 # DATA Act Pilot

 This repository contains code for a Small Business Administration pilot project that:
-* maps agency financial and award data to DATA Act elements and
+* maps agency financial and award data to DATA Act elements,
-* translates them to a uniform DATA Act standard.
+* translates them to a uniform DATA Act format, and
+* validates the results.

 This work is a small experiment using real agency data.
 The diagrams and other artifacts here do not represent official DATA Act guidance or policy, and the code does not represent an official DATA Act product.